gavin-jaynes/Gavin-s_Portfolio/README.md

 ## About Me

-Hi there! 👋 I'm Gavin, a data enthusiast with a passion for problem-solving.
-While my background is in data analytics, I'm excited to apply my skills to Back-End Web Development.
-Proficient in SQL, R, HTML, and technical thinking, I'm on a journey to craft engaging online experiences.
+Hello! 👋 I'm Gavin, a data enthusiast and skilled data analyst.
+I thrive on solving complex problems and have a background in data analytics.
+Currently, I'm venturing into the world of Back-End Web Development, leveraging my proficiency in SQL, R, HTML, and technical thinking to craft engaging online experiences.

-Explore my portfolio for projects showcasing my problem-solving and analytical mindset.
-My GitHub is evolving with new web development projects.
-For inquiries or to discuss collaboration, email me at gavin.jaynes57@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/gavin-j-a58b3a213/) if you have any questions or would like to discuss my projects and skills further.
+Check out my portfolio to explore projects that highlight my problem-solving and analytical mindset.
+My GitHub is continually evolving with new projects.
+If you have inquiries or wish to discuss potential collaborations, feel free to email me at gavin.jaynes57@gmail.com or connect with me on LinkedIn.

 Thank you for your interest!